tasnaps/BackendforCharts/README.md

 # Configuration
 ### Application's configurations are located in the application.properties file, edit as you wish

+Tested the configuration with MariaDB.
+You need to create a database, and adjust the settings accordingly.

 ## API Endpoints
 ### Sections API